akash-network/node/_run/single/README.md

 Run a network with a single, local node and execute workloads in Minikube.

-Running through the entire suite requires four terminals.
+Running through the entire suite requires three terminals.
-Each command is marked __t1__-__t4__ to indicate a suggested terminal number.
+Each command is marked __t1__-__t3__ to indicate a suggested terminal number.

 * TODO: https://kind.sigs.k8s.io/docs/user/local-registry/